nyakaz73/spring-boot-reactjs-fullstack-2/README.md

 });
 ```
 * **Mocking** - The RegisterUser takes a addUser callback prop.
-Jest allow us to mock the function by simulating a callback function using fn.jest() as shown above.
+Jest allows us to mock the function by simulating a callback function using fn.jest() as shown above.
 * **Snapshot** -  Jest let you save “snapshots” of data with toMatchSnapshot / toMatchInlineSnapshot.
 With these, we can “save” the rendered component output and ensure that a change to it has to be explicitly committed as a change to the snapshot.
-Everytime you make changes to you component and you run tests there will be mismatch will allows you to verify the changes whether they will be tensional on unintentional.

 ### 3c user-info.test.js